source.entry

 const defaultEntry = {

-index: 'src/index.js',
+index: './src/index.js',

 };

-Used to set the entry modules for building.
+Set the entry modules for building.

 • Example: